-Dr. Patt completed her training in Hematology and Medical Oncology at M. D. Anderson Cancer Center in Houston, Texas in July 2006.
-She completed her Masters of Public Health at the University of Texas Health Science Center’s School of Public Health in Houston, Texas in May 2006 where she focused on cancer health policy.
-She completed the Cancer Prevention Program as well as the National Cancer Institute in August 2005.
-She received her medical degree in May 2000 from the Baylor College of Medicine in Houston, Texas.
-She completed her residency training in Internal Medicine and Pediatrics from the Baylor College of Medicine in Houston, Texas in July 2003.
-She completed her Bachelor of Science in Zoology in May 1995 at the University of Texas in Austin where she graduated with special honors in the Plan I honors program.
-She also received her MBA from the University of Texas in Austin, Texas in 2014.
-She is board certified in hematology and medical oncology.
+Dr. Patt completed her training in hematology and medical oncology at The University of Texas MD Anderson Cancer Center in Houston, Texas, in July 2006.
+She completed her masters of public health at The University of Texas Health Science Center’s School of Public Health in Houston, Texas, in May 2006 where she focused on cancer health policy.
+She completed the Cancer Prevention Program as well at the National Cancer Institute in August 2005.
+She received her medical degree in May 1999 from the Baylor College of Medicine in Houston, Texas.
+She completed her residency training in internal medicine and pediatrics from the Baylor College of Medicine in Houston, Texas, in July 2003.
+She completed her bachelor of science in zoology in May 1995 at The University of Texas in Austin where she graduated with special honors in the Plan I honors program.
+She also received her MBA from The University of Texas in Austin, Texas, in 2014.

 Accolades & Memberships: